Wildsong/ArcGIS_Python_Template/README.md

 # ArcGIS_Python_Template
 Example of how to set up a Python Toolbox for ESRI ArcGIS.

+Tested with ArcGIS Pro 2.8 / Python 3.7.10

-*2020-3-29 This project has been updated to work with either ArcGIS Desktop or ArcGIS Pro.*
+*2020-03-29 This project has been updated to work with either ArcGIS Desktop or ArcGIS Pro.*
-It was tested with ArcGIS Desktop 10.8 / Python 2.7 and ArcGIS Pro 2.5 / Python 3.6
+It was tested with ArcGIS Desktop 10.8 / Python 2.7

+**2021-07-07 I am not currently testing it with ArcGIS Desktop, but it *probably* still works with Desktop.**

 ## Overview